 Can I return to Syria from the camp without enrolling in UNHCR’s cash assistance for voluntary return program?

-Do I need to return with my entire family to be eligible for the cash assistance for voluntary return pilot?
+Do I need to return with my entire family to be eligible for the cash assistance for voluntary return programme?

-UNHCR cannot provide cash assistance for voluntary return to families who have chosen to separate in a way that would leave children or vulnerable adults without appropriate care and support.
+UNHCR cannot provide cash assistance for voluntary return to families who have chosen to separate in a way that would leave children or vulnerable adults in Jordan without appropriate care and support.

-What is the cash assistance for voluntary return for?
+What is the cash assistance for voluntary return used for?

-For refugees residing in Za’atari or Azraq refugee camps who meet the eligibility criteria, the JOD 70 per person cash assistance for voluntary return is given one time to each family member who decides to permanently return to Syria.
+For refugees residing in Za’atari or Azraq refugee camps, the JOD 70 per person cash assistance for voluntary return is given one time to each family member who decides to permanently return to Syria.
 It is unconditional, which means you can use it however you choose to support your return.

 The cash assistance for voluntary return is meant to help with immediate or longer-term needs in Jordan or in Syria: